Trump travel ban faces biggest legal test yet

 “And a lot of people agree with us, believe me,” Trump said at a roundtable discussion with members of the National Sheriff’s Association.
 “If those people ever protested, you’d see a real protest.
 But they want to see our borders secure and our country secure.”

+The same day, Homeland Security Secretary John Kelly told lawmakers that the order likely should have been delayed at least long enough to brief Congress about it.

-On Monday, the Justice Department filed a new defense of the ban on travelers from seven predominantly Muslim nations.
-Lawyers said the ban was a “lawful exercise” of the president’s authority to protect national security and said Robart’s order should be overruled.
+The Justice Department filed a new defense of the ban Monday.
+Lawyers said it was a “lawful exercise” of the president’s authority to protect national security and said Robart’s order should be overruled.

-The filing with the appeals court was the latest salvo in a high-stakes legal fight surrounding Trump’s order.
+The filing with the appeals court was the latest salvo in a high-stakes legal fight surrounding Trump’s order, which temporarily suspends the country’s refugee program and immigration from seven countries with terrorism concerns.

 Washington state, Minnesota and other states say the appellate court should allow a temporary restraining order blocking the travel ban to stand as their lawsuit moves through the legal system.